 Eric is funny in this episode, but I've seen him do better, especially in season 7.
-Jack is a super greedy daddy's boy, and it's more like a caricature then actual Jack, not to mention Jack has learned many times about greed in this season and the last, so this doesn't make sense for his character at all.
+Jack is a super greedy daddy's boy, and it's more like a caricature than the actual Jack, not to mention Jack has learned many times about greed in this season and the last, so this doesn't make sense for his character at all.
 Rachel is flat.
 She is graduating, and it seems like it barely matters to her.
 We get hints on the peace core, but that's it.
-She is there to play off jack most of the episode.
+She is there to play off Jack for most of the episode.
 Shawn, Angela, and Angela's dad are the saving graces of this episode.
-Their scenes belong in another episode cause their part in the story in on another level.
+Their scenes belong in another episode cause their part in the story is on another level.
 Shawn and Angela's father arguing over Angela was a great scene.
 Shawn stands up to him and vows to marry Angela but changes his mind after Angela thanks him for giving her time with her father.
-It just twists the knife in such a dramatic way.
+It just twists the knife in such a dramatic way that Angela has no idea Shawn has vowed to marry her.
 Sad and beautiful, and you feel for all three of them.
-Angela and her dad.
-And Shawn has trouble committing to Angela because of all his trust issues.
-But for them to put them together and then have them fall into their generational curses was severely disappointing.
-And it didn't seem like what they were building to before.
-The actor's charm and delivery carried the writing, and Angela Shawn's story carried the episode.
-Grade C
+Angela and her dad need time together, and Shawn needs Angela.
+Someone had to lose, and it was honorable that Shawn did what was best for Angela.

 Cory enters a geography contest with Feeny, and Eric goes to the same concert as his parents.
 This episode is actually pretty important.
 It's the episode where Feeny learns that Cory is really smart when he is invested in what he is learning.
 I think you can tie a lot of Feeny's unorthodox lessons to this episode.
 It has a lot of good parts.
 At the same time, it's not done as well as it could be.

 Eric whined all episode to his parents for going to the same concert as him, and to me, this storyline was garbage.
 It only had two redeeming qualities.
-One Alan's message at the end I had a father like the one you want, and I wanted one like the one you got deal with it.
+One Alan's message at the end "I had a father like the one you want, and I wanted one like the one you got deal with it."
 It also ties into the theme of the episode, realizing that you still have it good despite somewhat disappointing circumstances.
 Cory feels like a loser when he can't win the tournament as Minkus would have, but Feeny points to his grade to show how far he's come.
 Minkus didn't like being unpopular, but he is the smartest kid in the class, and he shouldn't dumb himself down.
 Eric didn't want to be into the same things as his parents, but that means his parents are pretty cool.
-But the thing that made Eric storyline trash was his parents didn't bother him at all.
+But the thing that made Eric's storyline trash was his parents didn't bother him at all.
 It would have been better if they cramped his style in some real way.

-142. How to succeed in business
+142. How to Succeed in Business, Season 5, Episode 9

 In this episode, Cory gets fired from a work-study program, and Shawn is promoted.
 Cory has a tough time failing while Shawn succeeds, and Cory and Shawn have to deal with the divide.
 Amy comes to Eric's school and tells sexual stories in their creative writing class, and Eric must deal with his mom invading his space.
 This episode loses points because I didn't like how much of a jerk Cory was.
-The episode's main message for Cory seems to be don't put so much pressure on yourself, but i feel, more importantly, he should have given Shawn more credit.
+The episode's main message for Cory seems to be don't put so much pressure on yourself, but I felt importantly, Cory should have given Shawn more credit.
 I know Alan says that to him, but it's understated in the episode.